rolspace/www.rolandoramos.tech/_posts/2016-10-31-list-unreferenced-templates-spe.markdown

     $links = $template | Get-ItemReferrer -ErrorAction SilentlyContinue | `
         Where-Object { $_.Paths.Path -notlike '*' + $_.Template.FullName + '*' }

-    #If there are not Referrers, add the template to the result
+    #If there are no Referrers, add the template to the result
     if ($links.Count -eq 0) {
         [void]$myArray.Add($template)
     }